-There are 12 main holidays in Chad, most religious in nature.
+There are 12 main Chad holidays, most religious in nature.
 Political events such as Independence Day and the Proclamation of the Republic are particularly festive, complete with parades and sports.

 New Year’s Day